buonzz/sqldrift/README.md

 npx sqldrift path/to/your/migrations.sql
 ```

-It also needs Ollama installed locally, to check the sql statements in the SQL file.
+It also needs Ollama installed locally to understand the sql statements in the SQL file.
 Go to https://ollama.com/download and pull the model:

 ```